flutter/website/index.md

 hide_title: true
 description: >
-  Flutter is Google’s mobile UI framework for crafting high-quality native interfaces on iOS and Android in record time.
+  Flutter is Google’s mobile UI framework for crafting high-quality native experiences on iOS and Android in record time.
   Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.
 ---